Rayfield Wright

 Larry Rayfield Wright (August 23, 1945 – April 7, 2022) was an American professional football player who was an offensive tackle for the Dallas Cowboys of the National Football League (NFL) for 13 seasons.
 He is a member of the Pro Football Hall of Fame, having been inducted in 2006.

-Nicknamed the "Big Cat" for his nimble feet, Wright played on five NFC Championship teams that advanced to the Super Bowl (1970, 1971, 1975, 1977, and 1978 seasons), winning twice.
+Nicknamed "Big Cat" for his nimble feet, Wright played on five NFC Championship teams that advanced to the Super Bowl (1970, 1971, 1975, 1977, and 1978 seasons), winning twice.
 He also participated in the Ice Bowl against the Green Bay Packers for the NFL championship in his rookie season in 1967.

-Early years
+Early life and college

 Born and raised in Griffin, Georgia, and raised by his mother Opel Wright, he attended Fairmont High School, which was merged with Griffin High School.
 He was a letterman in basketball, but he was unable to make the high school football team.

 Wright went to nearby Fort Valley State College to play college basketball, where he was a standout player.
 The following summer, head coach Stan Lomax made him quit his summer job at a mill to get ready to join the Wildcats' football team.
 Lomax tried Wright at free safety, then used him as a punter, defensive end and tight end.
 The coach also became a father figure to Wright.

 Wright was a Boy Scout who, at an early age, memorized Robert Frost's poem The Road Not Taken.
 In his later years, he credited the poem with helping him navigate the choices he faced in life.